-combat such dichotomous divisions that often structure both political debate and academic studies that exclusively prioritise 'political' imprisonment as the locus of prison-based resistance.6 Their work is premised on the potential for language to shape reality.
-As Sarlo writes, 'I will use the term 'torture centre' to refer to the prisons because the battle must begin first in language, if it hopes to be materially effective'.7 Following Nicolás, the group has 'cultural and intellectual weapons [...] as the only way to carry out a sustained, long-term resistance against amnesia and the hegemony of class power.
-And these weapons work to transform, to create an oasis that seeks, by its very nature, to proliferate'.
+combat such dichotomous divisions that often structure both political debate academic studies that exclusively prioritise 'political' imprisonment as the locus of prison-based resistance.6 Their work premised on the potential for language to shape reality.
+As Sarlo writes, 'I will use the term 'torture centre' to refer to the prisons because the battle must begin first in language, if it hopes to be materially effective'.7 Following Nicolás, the group has developed 'cultural intellectual weapons [...] as the only way to carry out a sustained, long-term resistance against social amnesia and hegemony of class power.
+And weapons transform, to create an oasis that seeks, by its very nature, to proliferate'.
 Nicolás' words that follow form part of this project, the 'epic idea of generating and transmitting culture' as a means of resisting systematic forgetting.